avaneev/biteopt/README.md

 When using this method, the iteration budget increases but the number of required optimization attempts usually decreases.
 In practice, it is not always possible to predict the convergence time increase of the CBiteOptDeep class, but increase does correlate to its M parameter.
+For some complex functions the use of CBiteOptDeep even decreases convergence time.
 For sure, CBiteOptDeep class often produces better solutions than the CBiteOpt class.

 ## Notes ##